mcarvin8/sf-decomposer/messages/decomposer.recompose.md

 # summary

-Recomposes the files created by the `decompose` command prior to deployments.
+Recomposes the files created by the `decompose` command before deployments.

 # description

-This command will read all of the decomposed files and recreate deployment compatible metadata files in each package directory.
+This command will read the decomposed files and recreate deployment-compatible metadata files in each package directory.

-You should run this before you deploy the metadata to an org.
+You should run this before you deploy decomposed metadata to an org.

 # examples